lucasvtiradentes/js-boilerplates/boilerplates/chrome-extension/chrome-extension-basic/README.md

 ### Used technologies

-This project uses the following thechnologies:
+This project uses the following technologies:

 <!-- <DYNFIELD:boilerplate_technologies_table> -->
 <div align="center">